chunatech/daaru/README.md

 <!-- TODO: Link to latest release here -->
 1. Obtain a [release]() for your operating system
-2. Extract the release into the directory where you would like cweed to be installed
+2. Extract the release into the directory where you would like Daaru to be installed
 <!-- TODO: Link to Configuration page -->
 3. Obtain a chrome driver that is compatible with the version of chrome being used and either extract it into the `drivers` directory of the application, or upon configuration, specify its location in the config file.
-4. Configure cWeed if desired by adding a `config.json` file to the `config` directory in your installation. see [configuration]() for more details *alternately, you can build cWeed from source, by using either the `build.ps1` or `build.sh` files in the root of the project.
+4. Configure Daaru if desired by adding a `config.json` file to the `config` directory in your installation. see [configuration]() for more details *alternately, you can build Daaru from source, by using either the `build.ps1` or `build.sh` files in the root of the project.
 Obtain the source code from [releases](), or build from the master branch if desired.*

 ## Attributions

-For the dlls that are distributed with cWeed, copies of their licenses are included in the same directory as the dll.
+For the dlls that are distributed with Daaru, copies of their licenses are included in the same directory as the dll.
 Links to these licenses are also included below, as well as Thoth json, since we used the Thoth.Json.Net library in our project for decoding/encoding.